-• Claim Termination Rate Modifiers by Diagnosis (for DLR Only)
+Claim Termination Rate Modifiers by Diagnosis (for DLR Only)

 Claim termination rates vary significantly by the claim diagnosis.
 Diagnoses have been grouped and then mapped to five sets of claim termination modifiers: 1) very high, 2) high, 3) mid, 4) low, and 5) very low.
 The claim termination modifiers by diagnosis are utilized only in the calculation of DLRs.
 ALRs generally take into account incurred claims from all diagnoses in the aggregate, and thus claim termination rate modifiers by diagnosis are not appropriate.
 An exception is in the case of accident-only policies for which claim termination modifiers for other injury should be used.
-A detailed description of the diagnosis groupings by ICD9 code is provided in the SOA_IDTWG Tables Workbook (first link is to the tables, second is to instructions).
+A detailed description of the diagnosis groupings by ICD-9 and ICD-10 code is provided in the SOA IDTWG Tables Workbook: